perski/MMoF/README.md

 # MMoF
-Repo for working with the course [Mathematical Modeling of Football] (https://uppsala.instructure.com/courses/65231).
+Repo for working with the course [Mathematical Modelling of Football](https://uppsala.instructure.com/courses/65231).